Is Training A Dog With A Clicker Harmful? – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

 If you’ve gotten this far, I’m betting you are still confused.
 I understand.
 I’d have to write many pages, using examples and citing studies, to show you how the Type R and S theories have been discredited.

-If you are trying to teach a dog some tricks, a competitive obedience routine, or an agility course, then clicker training might just be the best method for you.
+If you are trying to teach a dog the picture of a new skill, some tricks, a competitive obedience routine, or an agility course, then clicker training might just be the best method for you.
 If you are working with a qualified trainer, then you are going to see some great results.
-On the other hand, for dogs that have to obey in the real world, with threats, predators, aggressive encounters, other dogs and dog packs, some survival situations, a variety of people and other animals, then clicker training will then start to fail you.
-Since I teach companion obedience, with dogs that are outside the controlled environment of the competition ring, I don’t use clickers.
+On the other hand, for dogs that have to obey in the real world, with threats, predators, aggressive encounters, other dogs and dog packs, some survival situations, a variety of people and other animals, then clicker training will then start to fail you at some point.
+Since I teach companion obedience, with dogs that are outside the controlled environment of the competition ring, I don’t use clickers after a certain point.
 They aren’t as useful in those circumstances, and to solely rely on them would endanger the dogs, the people, strangers, other animals, and property.
 Dogs in the real world aren’t like dolphins trapped in a swimming pool with nothing else to focus on but a noise maker and a bucket of fish.
 Dogs in the real world have more to deal with, and their environments aren’t so controlled.

 [PLEASE READ: Why I Don’t Believe In Clicker Training ]